James Bond 007: Agent Under Fire: Development and release

 Jon Horsley of EA said, "We thought we could deliver a good TWINE game for the PS2--but we also thought we could combine forces with some of our other studios and deliver a great original Bond experience with Agent Under Fire.
 The extra time has provided us the opportunity to create an entirely new game, not tied to a specific movie, and address some points that we knew we couldn't get into TWINE under that timeline".
 EA worked with MGM and Danjaq to create the game's storyline, and EA Canada developed the game's driving levels, after previously working on EA's Need for Speed series.
 The developers played previous Bond games as research.

 The game features some returning characters from the films, but without using the actors' likenesses.
-John Cleese appeared in a commercial for the game, reprising his role as R. However, he and other actors from the films did not reprise their roles for the game itself, which instead uses sound-alike voice actors.
+John Cleese appeared in a commercial for the game, reprising his role as R. However, he and other actors from the films did not reprise their roles for the game itself, which instead used sound-alike voice actors.
 R was originally modeled after Cleese, but his likeness was removed from the final game.
 CGI companies, such as Industrial Light & Magic and Pacific Data Images, worked on the game's cinematic cutscenes.

-The PS2 version was completed on October 31, 2001, and shipped to retailers on November 13.
+The PS2 version was completed on 31 October 2001, and shipped to North American retailers on 13 November, followed by a European release on 30 November.
 Versions for the GameCube and Xbox were announced shortly thereafter.
 The GameCube version features the addition of bot players in the multiplayer mode.
-It was released in North America on March 12, 2002, followed by the Xbox version at the end of the month.
+It was released in North America on 12 March 2002, followed by the Xbox version at the end of the month.
+Both versions released in Europe on 14 June 2002.